alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-07-21-it-is-not-permissible-to-kill-resident-or-immigrant-kafirs.md

 category: [rulership, hisbah, walabara]
 note: false
 uid: it-is-not-permissible-to-kill-resident-or-immigrant-kafirs
-excerpt: "It is not permissible to kill resident or immigrant Kafirs who are Musta'man (non-Muslim with a peace agreement permitting them to enter and stay temporarily in a Muslim country), who have entered into a country peacefully."
+summary: "It is not permissible to kill resident or immigrant Kafirs who are Musta'man (non-Muslim with a peace agreement permitting them to enter and stay temporarily in a Muslim country), who have entered into a country peacefully."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz